 The return value in this case is a 3D vector representing the spin direction at the point $(x_rel,y_rel,z_rel)$ .
-Proceed to set scalar properties, such as saturation magnetization $M_s$ , return a scalar value instead.
+Procs that are used to set scalar properties, such as saturation magnetization $M_s$ , return a scalar value instead.
 But in both cases, the import argument list specifies a point in the simulation mesh.